People for Animals: Future

-As of April 2021, People For Animals is still continuing to provide means of animal welfare and rights throughout different regions of India.
+As of April 2021, People For Animals is still continuing to provide means of animal welfare throughout different regions of India.
 Despite the criticism and challenges the organisation has faced, particularly in relation to the founder Maneka Gandhi, People For Animals continues to run various initiatives alongside instigating changes to their policies.

-In accordance with the Indian philosophy of Ahimsa, belief in the sacredness of life, People For Animals continues to recognise the concept of the 4 'R's - Rescue, Rehabilitation, Release, and Research, and has continued working alongside the Committee for the Purpose and Control and Supervision of Experiments on Animals (CPCSEA) to formulate guidelines for animal testing.
-Since 2004, “over 665 laboratories are registered with the CPCSEA,” ensuring that animal testing on rats, mice, guinea-pigs or rabbits can be only be conducted if approved prior by a panel of scientists in the field or domain being studied.
+In accordance with the Indian philosophy of Ahimsa, belief in the sacredness of life, People For Animals continues to recognise the concept of the 4 'R's – Rescue, Rehabilitation, Release, and Research, and has continued working alongside the Committee for the Purpose and Control and Supervision of Experiments on Animals (CPCSEA) to formulate guidelines for animal testing.
+Since 2004, "over 665 laboratories are registered with the CPCSEA," ensuring that animal testing on rats, mice, guinea-pigs or rabbits can be only be conducted if approved prior by a panel of scientists in the field or domain being studied.

 Such policies regarding rehabilitation and relocation have also further been investigated in relation to leopards in India.
-In association with the Gujarat Society for Prevention of Cruelty to Animals (GSPCA), People For Animals aims to relocate leopards inhabiting public parks in order to “decrease conflicting interests of wildlife conservation and the local people” as opposed to inhumanely removing such wildlife via the means of death.
+In association with the Gujarat Society for Prevention of Cruelty to Animals (GSPCA), People For Animals aims to relocate leopards inhabiting public parks in order to "decrease conflicting interests of wildlife conservation and the local people" as opposed to inhumanely removing such wildlife via the means of death.

 This organisation has also established several hospitals throughout different regions of India, with all hospital treatments being covered for stray animals.
 People For Animals also has a program enabling individuals to sponsor animals of their choice to contribute to the cost of services and care required for animals relocated into hospitals or shelters.
-Other programs such as People For Animals’ “PFA News of the day” have also been established to allow information to be more accessible across India.
+Other programs such as People For Animals' "PFA News of the day" have also been established to allow information to be more accessible across India.

 The Founder of PFA, Maneka Gandhi, has made several statements regarding the future direction of People For Animals, with plans to establish over 600 shelters and provide more ambulance services in every district of India.
 Gandhi also plans to ensure that there is an increase in the amount of government-funded cow shelters, monitor the transportation of animals to ensure it is conducted in a humane way and to extend laws regarding animal sacrifice to all states of India.
 Further movements of this organisation in the future also include training farmers in organic farming, instigating alternatives to animal testing and introducing animal welfare lessons in schools across India.